SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getsenv

-Returns the L->gt table of the script's Lua state.
-This function should allow getting the environment even if game devs set the `script` global to `nil`.
+Returns the environment of the given script thread.

 ```luau
 function getsenv(script: Script | LocalScript | ModuleScript): { [any]: any }